-Available for: Jira Cloud and Jira Server (LDAP-protected too)
+Available for: Jira Cloud, Jira Server ((On-Premise) (LDAP-protected too))

 Set up by: Jira System Admin.